2017-18 Undergraduate and Graduate Catalogs

 Some degree programs offer students the option of completing a final project or major paper(s).
 Students completing projects or papers will follow procedures similar to those outlined for completing the thesis.
 Students completing projects or papers should consult the section in the catalog pertinent to their specific degree.
 Credit is awarded for these options.
 The amount of credit varies and shall be determined by the departments concerned, but usually is 1 to 4 semester credits.

-The Master of Science in Management and the Master of Science in Information Systems require capstone courses that are taken at the end of each program.
+The Master of Science in Management, the Master of Science in Information Systems, and the Master of Science in Sports Management require capstone courses that are taken at the end of each program.
 The instructor of the capstone course, following departmental guidelines, establishes the requirements of the course and the grading mechanisms.
 Capstone courses are typically designed to address significant program learning outcomes and usually involve some type of project or other deliverable.

 Theses and master’s projects have value as records of scholarship at MSU.
 Therefore, the University preserves and makes available theses and project reports to scholars and the public by maintaining an archival collection and a circulating collection.
-Approved thesis or project (bound copy and/or electronic copy) completed by an MSU student is permanently preserved in the Library available for public access and circulation as part of the Gordon B. Olson Library thesis/project collection.
+All approved theses or projects (bound copy and/or electronic copy) completed by an MSU student is permanently preserved in the Library available for public access and circulation as part of the Gordon B. Olson Library thesis/project collection.